 04 Jan 2021

 Make sure you have a consistent sleep routine, going to bed at the same time each night.
 Get into the habit of winding down and avoiding over-stimulation such as watching or reading devices.
-Aiming for 7-8 hours of sleep a night is important, especially if you’re exercising more as part of a New Year’s resolution.
+Aiming for 7-8 hours of sleep a night is important, especially if you’re planning to embark on a new exercise routine.
 Sleep is a prime time for the body and brain to recover, process, and repair from the day’s rigours.

 You can boost your energy reserves with careful food choices.
 I suggest reducing refined carbs like white bread, pasta, rice, and instead consume foods that are higher in fibre and protein that provide us with a steady, slow release of energy throughout the day.
 Choose high protein foods like lean chicken and turkey or fish, and vegan options such as beans, nuts, seeds, along with complex carbs such as oats and brown rice - these are all good choices to keep your energy levels up.
 It’s also important to avoid dehydration - this is one of the simplest but often neglected ways to remain energised.
 Drinking 6-8 glasses a day is the NHS recommendation, water is best but lower fat milk and sugar-free drinks, including tea and coffee are included in your daily quota.
 Common signs of dehydration are thirst, dizziness and tiredness, it can also manifest as hunger, so a good tip is to have a glass of water when you find yourself hungry between meals as this could be a sign your body is dehydrated.